Willson Contreras Player Props: Cardinals vs. Tigers

-On Saturday, Willson Contreras (coming off going 1-for-5) and the St. Louis Cardinals face the Detroit Tigers, whose starting pitcher will be Spencer Turnbull.
-First pitch is at 2:15 PM ET.
+After going 1-for-5 in his most recent game, Willson Contreras and the St. Louis Cardinals take on the Detroit Tigers (who will start Alex Faedo) at 2:15 PM ET on Sunday.

-In his last game he had a one-hit showing (1-for-5) against the Tigers.
+In his previous game he had a one-hit performance (1-for-5) against the Tigers.

 Willson Contreras Game Info & Props vs. the Tigers